baentsch/oqs-software/haproxy/README.md

 ## Setup

-The scripts in this folder consist of two pieces: utility scripts (in the `scripts` folder) and all components for a Docker image bringing all components together in one coherent setup:
+The scripts in this folder consist of two pieces: utility scripts (in the `scripts` folder) and all components for Docker images bringing all components together in one coherent setup:

 ### Components

-The resultant Docker image (built when executing `scripts/dockerbuild.sh`) comprises the following QSC-enabled components (all installed in `/opt/oqssa`):
+The resultant master Docker image (built when executing `scripts/dockerbuild.sh`) comprises the following QSC-enabled components (all installed in `/opt/oqssa`):

 - liboqs: All NIST-round 2 competition algorithms
 - openssl: QSC-enabled OpenSSL 1.1.1 library and utility applications